irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgMintTokenResponse"></a>

 ### MsgMintTokenResponse
-MsgMintTokenResponse defines the Msg/MintToken response type.
+MsgMintTokenResponse defines the Msg/MintToken response type